Connect with the French Broad Paddle Trail through these opportunities to celebrate, learn, and volunteer.

 Whether you're seeking tranquil angling, relaxed tubing, backcountry canoeing, overnight camping, adventurous whitewater, or something in-between, there's an experience for you on the French Broad!

 The French Broad is home to more than 40 access points and 20 riverside campsites managed by federal, state, and local governments; non-profits; businesses and volunteers.
-Learn more about these access points and campsites, including information on management, launch type, parking, and restrooms on our web map, or our print map which can be purchased online and at local retailers.
+Learn more about these access points and campsites, including information on management, launch type, parking, and restrooms, here on our website and web map, along with our print map which can be purchased online and at local retailers.
 The web map has basic information on access points and campsites, and denotes existing blockages and other obstructions, while the print map has more detail on access points, campsites, dams, and other items, but does not identify or display temporary barriers such as river-wide woody debris and construction work.

-You can find information on campsites and other on-river accommodations on the Riverside Campsites page.
-Additional resources, including details on existing blockages and other obstructions, suggested trips, recommended gear, outfitters and retailers, flow information, and water quality can be found under “Plan Your Trip.”
+You can find information on campsites and other on-river accommodations on our Campsites page.
+Additional resources, including details on existing blockages and other obstructions, recommended gear, suggested trips, outfitters and retailers, flow information, and water quality can be found under “Plan Your Trip.”

 Several non-profit organizations, government agencies, local businesses, and individual volunteers work together to monitor and enforce water quality and pollution regulations, encourage agricultural best practices, restore neighboring streams and floodplains, improve habitat for native fish, remove garbage from the river corridor, create passage through obstructions, and improve and expand public access, camping, signage, and information.
 You can learn more about these partners, and find opportunities to participate in programs, attend events, volunteer your time, donate money or supplies, and support local businesses through the links on the Partners & Supporters page.